DSoftTechnology/ADS-FDA-Pool3/Deployment.md

 ###Overview

-For both staging and production server, this project uses TeamCity to automatically build and deploy the website to Azure Web Apps.
+For both staging and production server, this project uses TeamCity to automatically build and deploy the website to Azure Linux host.
 For the staging server, deployments are automatically triggered by GitHub pushes.
-For the production server, deployments are manually triggered after Q&A has run the integration tests.
+For the production server, deployments are manually triggered after Q&A has ran the integration tests.

 ###TeamCity configuration